zhong-macklin/MineSweeper/docs/UserManual/UserManual.md

 ## Getting the application
 1. Open terminal shell.
 2. Change directory to workspace3 ( cd ~/MOUNTED/apcs-locker/workspace3 )
-3. Navigate the repository URL on github and copy the link
+3. Navigate the project's repository URL on github and copy the link
 4. On terminal shell, type in the command: "git clone URL".
-Replace URL with link copied on step 3.
+Replace URL with link copied in step 3.
 Hit enter.
 5. On eclipse, create a project and name it based on the repository that you copied.
 6. Refresh the newly created project.